-Best music streaming services Buying Guide: Welcome to What Hi-Fi?'s round-up of the best music streaming services you can subscribe to in 2019.
+Best music streaming services Buying Guide: Welcome to What Hi-Fi?'s round-up of the best music streaming services you can subscribe to in 2021.

 The quality of these streams varies between services.
 Those concerned less by outright quality and more with getting bang for your buck can listen to compressed streams at 320kbps from the likes of Spotify.

 But you don't have to sacrifice quality.
-Tidal and Qobuz both have subscription tiers which allow you to access CD-quality streams and, where the content is available, even hi-res music.
+Tidal, Deezer and Qobuz all have subscription tiers that allow you to access CD-quality streams and, where the content is available, even hi-res music.